 The layers of felt are designed to complement the pocket springs.
 This achieves just the right mix of comfort, support, durability and shape retention.
 Air circulates freely around this central core of springs and is pushed up through the layers of felt, wool and cotton when your dog moves around thus helping to keep the bed dry and fresh.

 These layers need to be thick and dense to provide adequate insulation from cold floors.
 They also ensure that your dog’s body is positioned to keep his back straight and elevated to avoid drafts at ground level.

-We use natural fillings wherever possible and unlike most foam and memory foam dog beds our mattresses have not been treated with potentially toxic fire retardants.
+We use natural fillings and unlike most foam and memory foam dog beds our mattresses have not been treated with potentially toxic fire retardants.
 (Wool is a natural fire retardant).
-The felt contains a high percentage of wool plus some cotton and a small percentage of polyester to provide extra ‘bounce’.
 Wool is a soft springy fibre that retains warmth in winter and stays cool in summer.
-It also has great moisture wicking properties to further help keep the core of the mattress dry
+It also has great moisture wicking properties to further help keep the core of the mattress dry.

 Berkeley Waterproof Orthopedic Dog Beds are substantially heavier than any rival product.
-An added benefit is that the weight of the mattress prevents it sliding around when your dog attempts to sit on it.
+This also prevents it sliding around when your dog attempts to sit on it.

 The standard outer cover is a 100% Waterproof PVC-backed polyester pillow case-design that is sealed with heavy duty ‘Velcro’.

 We selected our waterproof material for durability.
 It holds up well to chewing or scratching, dog hair tends not to stick to it and it is flea/mite, mould and mildew resistant.
 In addition, the heavy-duty nylon thread used in the stitching is virtually unbreakable.